Angina - when you have chest pain

 Your health care provider may have prescribed nitroglycerin tablets or spray for severe attacks.
 Sit or lie down when you use your tablets or spray.

 Wait for 5 minutes after the first dose of nitroglycerin.
-If your symptoms are not better, are worse, or return after going away, call 9-1-1 right away.
+If your symptoms are not better, are worse, or return after going away, call 911 or the local emergency number right away.
 The operator who answers will give you further advice about what to do.

 (Note: your provider may have given you different advice about taking nitroglycerin when you have chest pain or pressure.
-Some people will be told to try 3 nitroglycerin doses 5 minutes apart before calling 9-1-1.)
+Some people will be told to try 3 nitroglycerin doses 5 minutes apart before calling 911 or the local emergency number.
+In this case, follow your provider's instructions).

 Know Your Risk Factors